Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 baz(4)
 ```

 When `UseMethod` is invoked, the concrete function takes over completely, and the call to `UseMethod` never returns.
+In this way, it is similar to the `return` function.
 Any expression you put `UseMethod` in is not evaluated because of this, and any code you might put after the `UseMethod` call is never evaluated.

-`UseMethod` takes a second argument, besides the name of the generic function.
-This is the object that is used to dispatch the generic function on — the object whose type determines the concrete function that will be called — and this argument can be used if you do not want to dispatch based on the first argument of the function that calls `UseMethod`.
+The `UseMethod` function takes a second argument, besides the name of the generic function.
+This is the object that is used to dispatch the generic function on---the object whose type determines the concrete function that will be called---and this argument can be used if you do not want to dispatch based on the first argument of the function that calls `UseMethod`.
 Since dispatching on the type of the first function argument is such a common pattern, using another object in the call to `UseMethod` can cause confusion, and I recommend that you do not do this unless you have very good reasons for it.